Formula Fields can be used to perform calculations on data within other Fields in your Tables.

-For both the SUM and the COUNT function, you can limit the Records that are included in the summing or counting by adding a WHERE clause to your formula.
+For both the SUM and the COUNT function, you can limit the Records that are included in the summing or counting by using the SUMIF or COUNTIF functions.

 The syntax to use is as follows:

-For counting the number of Records where the value in a list field matches a specified value:
+For counting the number of Records if the value in a List Field matches the specified value

-For counting the number of Records where the value in a list field does not match a specified value:
+For counting the number of Records if the value in a List Field does not match the specified value

-For summing the value in a Field where the value in a list field on Records matches a specified value:
+For summing the value in a Field if the value in a List Field across Records matches the specified value

-For summing the value in a Field where the value in a list field on Records does not match a specified value:
+For summing the value in a Field if the value in a List Field across Records does not match the specified value

 Calculating Formula Fields

-Formula values are calculated as Records are viewed and so will always show the latest information.
+Formula values are calculated just as Records are viewed.
+For this reason, they will always show the latest information.

 Blank values in Fields are treated as 0 for formula fields.